ading2210/libcurl.js/README.md

 - Sending credentials/cookies automatically
 - Caching

 The response may contain multiple HTTP headers with the same name, which the `Headers` object isn't able to properly represent.
 If this matters to you, use `response.raw_headers`, which is an array of key value pairs, instead of `response.headers`.
 There is support for streaming the response body using a `ReadableStream`, as well as canceling requests using an `AbortSignal`.

-Also note that there is a hard limit of 50 active TCP connections due to emscripten limitations.
+All requests made using this method share the same connection pool, which has a limit of 50 active TCP connections.

+### Creating New HTTP Sessions:
+To create new sessions for HTTP requests, use the `libcurl.HTTPSession` class.
+The constructor for this class takes the following arguments:
+- `options` - An optional object with various settings.

+The valid HTTP session settings are:
+- `enable_cookies` - A boolean which indicate whether or not cookies should be persisted within the session.
+- `cookie_jar` - A blob containing the data in the cookie jar file.
+This should have been exported from a previous session.

 ### Creating WebSocket Connections:
 To use WebSockets, create a `libcurl.CurlWebSocket` object, which takes the following arguments: